quicwg/wg-materials/ietf103/minutes.md

 support hum for letting httpbis wg decide: ~100% support

-### INITIAL INJECTION ATTACK from Marten S
+### INITIAL INJECTION ATTACK from Marten Seemann

 martin d: pr 1819 was meant to allow receivers to drop initial packets. not sure how to bring back the dead PR

-marten s: still need the ack
+marten s: We still need the ACK in 1819.
+This proposal will require some changes to loss recovery.

 lars: out of time!

 kazuho: we have this discussion on and off since may - opposed to changing this now because it is an optimization

-marten s: its a security surface issue
+marten s: its an attack surface issue

 ## Wednesday, 7 November 2018